sobrienpdx/20180305-FullStack-Night/1 Python/labs/lab27-connect_four.md

 ## Advanced

 *   Once all moves are done, also print out what player, if any, won.

+## Advanced 2

+*   Make game playable